Dust evolution with MUPPI in cosmological volumes: Results

-\GLG{Despite the encouraging result shown in Figure \ref{fig:SFRD}, we do not adopt this solution in the rest of the paper.
+Despite the encouraging result shown in Figure \ref{fig:SFRD}, we do not adopt this solution in the rest of the paper.
 We verified that it would require more tuning of MUPPI parameters to reproduce {\it in details} the good results shown in the previous work using MUPPI in zoom-in simulations of MW like galaxies.
 Such as study is clearly outside the scope of the present work, and will be the subject of future investigation.
-Therefore we maintain here the setup that has been carefully studied previously.}
+Therefore we maintain here the setup that has been carefully studied previously.
+However, to assess the robustness of our findings, in Appendix \ref{app:effdsg} we compare our fiducial results to the ones obtained when adopting the model with enhanced star formation.

 To sum up the results of this Section \ref{sec:stellar_properties}, our present model has troubles in reproducing the cosmic SFRD.
-Simulated galaxies distribute satisfactorily in the plane $M_{\rm stars}$-SFR, at least as far as the main sequence is concerned.
+Simulated galaxies distribute satisfactorily in the plane $M_{\rm stars}$-SFR, at least as far as the \revdue{MS} is concerned.
 The local SMF is in acceptable agreement with available data, more so for galaxies whose stellar mass lies within a factor $\sim10$ that of the MW.
 This finding is in keeping with the fact that MUPPI has been calibrated on this galaxy mass scale.
 Therefore, in the rest of the paper we deserve particular attention on galaxies that forms in halos whose final mass $M_{200}$ lies in the interval from $3 \times 10^{11}$ to $3 \times 10^{12}$ $\text{M}_\odot$, that is one dex centered on the estimated mass of the MW halo $10^{12} \text{M}_\odot$ \cite[see][and references therein]{Callingham2019}.
 For these galaxies (henceforth MWHM galaxies) we presented good reasons to believe that MUPPI captures the main features of the unresolved processes of star formation and feedback, and we give a few more reasons in the next Section.
 In the remaining figures, we highlight them with larger symbols than those used for the general simulated population.
+The same large symbols are used at $z>0$ for MWHM progenitors, which are identified by means of the most massive progenitor halo in the merger tree.

-\subsection{Main properties of MWHM galaxies.}
+\subsection{Main properties of MWHM galaxies}

 In this Section we discuss some properties, not directly related to dust, of the simulated galaxies formed in DM halos whose mass is within a factor $\sim 3$ that of the MW (MWHM galaxies).